tradewelltech/beavers/docs/concepts/pyarrow.md

 # Pyarrow integration

-This section explains how to a beavers with pyarrow.
+This section explains how to use beavers with pyarrow.

 ## ETF value calculation example